Urinary incontinence (also known as bladder leakage)

 - Men can wear condom catheters if needed.
 These are applied in a similar way to a condom but allow for a catheter bag to be attached for collecting urine.

 There are several types and brands of condom catheters so it is important to discuss the options with a health care professional to ensure a correct fit.
 The following is an example of condom catheters that are available.

 - Reusable bladder leakage products including pads and pants can be purchased from a home health store.

 - A catheter is a last resort (unless it is an intermittent catheter used for urine retention).

-Speak to your Doctor about seeing a Nurse Continence Advisor (NCA) or Enterostomal Therapy Nurse (ETN) for a thorough assessment to help determine the cause of your bladder leakage, and suggest the best course of action to help manage incontinence.
+Speak to a health care professional about seeing a Nurse Continence Advisor (NCA) or an Enterostomal Therapy Nurse (ETN) for a thorough assessment to help determine the cause of the bladder leakage and an appropriate management plan.